 Are you really sure it's for you?
 Read Consumer Focus's list of questions to ask before you apply and get the contract checked by a solicitor.

 Have a look at the Real Assurance Scheme's list of info that free panel companies should give you.
 The scheme's been set up by the Renewable Energy Association.

 Read your contract carefully before signing, preferably seeking legal advice.

-You are signing up for a 25-year contract
+You are signing up for a contract for two decades

 What if the free solar company went bust?